-If a pupil needs to leave school during the day due to illness or other genuine reason, she must report to her Year Tutor.
+If a student needs to leave school during the day due to illness or other genuine reason, she must report to her Year Tutor.
 Her Year Tutor will then decide whether permission to go home should be granted.
-If permission is granted the pupil may then phone a parent/guardian from the Reception Desk requesting that she is collected from school.
-All pupils who are going home during the day must be collected from school by a parent/guardian or other relative.
-The parent/guardian must enter the school and sign their name and details in the Signing Out Register.
+If permission is granted, then a member of the school's administrative staff will phone a parent/carer requesting that she is collected from school.
+All students who are going home during the day must be collected from school by a parent/carer or other relative.
+The parent/carer must enter the school and sign their name and details in the Signing Out Register.

-Any pupil who leaves the school premises without carrying out the above procedures will be deemed to be 'mitching' school.
-The Class Teacher will record a code N on Lesson Monitor and will make a phone call to the main office.
+Any student who leaves the school premises without carrying out the above procedures will be deemed to be 'mitching' school.
+The Subject Teacher will record a code N on Lesson Monitor and will make a phone call to the main office.
 The following procedures will follow:

-- Parents will be informed that their daughter is out of school without permission - The pupil will have a follow-up meeting with their Year Tutor and/or Vice Principal - The pupil will receive a detention - If this is a regular occurrence, the Education Welfare Officer will be involved.
+- Parents/Carers will be informed that their daughter is out of school without permission - The student will have a follow-up meeting with their Year Tutor and/or Vice Principal - The student will receive a detention - If this is a regular occurrence, the Education Welfare Officer will be involved.

-Pupils are NOT allowed to text parents to come and collect them during the day.
-The Year Tutor, Vice Principal or Principal are the only people authorised to give a pupil permission to leave school during the school day.
+Students are NOT allowed to text parents/carers to come and collect them during the day.
+The Year Tutor, Vice Principal or Principal are the only people authorised to give a student permission to leave school during the school day.